rometaidla/ai-blog/_posts/2020-06-14-lane-following.md

 ## Conclusions

-### Further improvements
+Most effort will go preparing data pipeline and making it fast enough, not tuning model itself.
+Simple convolutional neural network like PilotNet is quite good at learning simple lane following using camera images.
+Gradient based visualisations can provide insights into how model works and what parts of input image are important for the model.

+There are several improvements that can be done to the model:
-- Use more complex model
+- Use more complex model (Resnet, Vision Transformers)
-- Use PilotNet with bigger input size
+- Use PilotNet with bigger input image size
-- Do data augmentation
+- Do data augmentation for concurring with the distribution shift problem

-### Learnings
-- Most effort will go preparing data pipeline and not tuning model itself
-- Gradient based visualisation can provide insights into how model works

 ## References